 How Johnstone taught us to give up trying to be clever, in favour of being obvious…

-- And to develop stories rather than, out of nervousness and fear, kill them;
+…and to develop stories rather than, out of nervousness and fear, kill them.

-What he taught us about status – how every one of us is giving off high- or low-status signals all the time, and how this insight can be used to enliven any scene;
+What he taught us about status – how every one of us is giving off high- or low-status signals all the time, and how this insight can be used to enliven any scene.

-The scenes in which we played with a silent mantra running through our heads (try “I love you”, or “I hate you”, for different effects);
+The scenes in which we played with a silent mantra running through our heads (try “I love you”, or “I hate you”, for different effects).

-The scene in which a master attempted, not entirely successfully, to control servants sitting on either side of him/her by bashing them with long balloons;
+The scene in which a master attempted, not entirely successfully, to control servants sitting on either side of him/her by bashing them with long balloons (see above)…

-- And, perhaps more than anything else, the way the whole experience brought together a disparate group from all over Europe, turning us from strangers on the first day to people who seemed (to me, anyway) to trust and regard each other as friends by the end.
+… and, perhaps more than anything else, the way the whole experience brought together a disparate group from all over Europe, turning us from strangers on the first day to people who seemed (to me, anyway) to trust and regard each other as friends by the end.

-Playing “What comes next?” in pairs.
-Picture by Ole Boisen
+“What comes next?”
+Photo: Ole Boisen

 But the thing that made the greatest single impression on me was the brief experience we had, on the last day, running through improvised scenes from The Life Game, a show that Johnstone helped Phelim McDermott create a few years ago.

 In The Life Game, members of the public share parts of their life story on stage with McDermott and actors who help to recreate key moments.
-(There’s a Guardian review of it here.)

 Then he wanted to know if he would meet anybody.
-He seemed really pleased to learn that he would still be with H after all these years, and that we would have a lovely daughter.
+He seemed really pleased to learn that he would still be with H after all these years, and that we would have a lovely daughter…